aidapsibr/aks-prometheus-windows-exporter/README.md

-# Running Prometheus Windows Exporter in Windows AKS Node pools
+# Prometheus Windows Exporter in Windows AKS Node pools
 Metrics on Kubernetes are quite streamlined with a typical prometheus and grafana installation, but if you need to run Windows in your clusters for any reason things don't go so smoothly.
 This will be a bit of a how-to guide on getting some metrics you can start to build dashboards with or setup alerts, etc.

 ## Why doesn't this work out of the box?